sherlockchou86/VideoPipe/doc/env.md

 ---------
 maybe you need install a nginx as rtmp server for debug purpose.

-also maybe you need rtsp server to receive its stream for debug purpose.
+Also, maybe you need rtsp server to receive its stream for debug purpose.

 ## tips ##
 use shared_ptr/make_shared in whole project, do not use new/delete.

-the pipe is driven by stream data, if your app is not responsing, maybe no stream input.
+the pipe is driven by stream data, if your app is not responding, maybe no stream input.